ariscott12/hugo-cms-test/content/post/_index.md

 date: 2017-03-02T17:00:00.000+00:00

 ---
 Articles are paginated with only three posts here for example.
-You can set the number of entries to show on this page with the "pagination" setting in the config file.s
+You can set the number of entries to show on this page with the "pagination" setting in the config file.sqewer